Social Media in Japan: A Complete Guide [Updated for 2025]

 LINE: The Ubiquitous Super App

 LINE's dominance in Japan is a testament to its ability to adapt and innovate.
 Initially a messaging app, LINE has grown into a super app offering an extensive range of services.
-Its role as a communication lifeline during the 2011 earthquake cemented its place in Japanese society, and regular updates and localization efforts ensure its continued relevance.
+Its role as a communication lifeline during the 2011 earthquake cemented its place in Japanese society, and regular updates and localisation efforts ensure its continued relevance.

 Features and Services: LINE offers features beyond messaging, including LINE Games, LINE Manga, LINE Shopping, LINE Pay, and LINE Today (News).
 This multifunctionality makes it indispensable for many users.

 User Engagement: LINE's user engagement is high, with over 85% of the population using the app daily.
-Its localized content, such as stickers and themes that reflect Japanese culture and festivals, enhances user retention and satisfaction.
+Its localised content, such as stickers and themes that reflect Japanese culture and festivals, enhances user retention and satisfaction.

 Business Applications: LINE Official Accounts allow businesses to communicate directly with users, offering customer service, promotions, and interactive content.
 LINE Ads provide a powerful tool for reaching a broad audience, especially with the app's massive user base.